How to Express Emotions in Healthy Ways?

 Practice reflective listening to ensure that the other person feels understood.
 Reflective listening can feel unnatural to even the most seasoned listener, but for the other party in this conversation, this technique can feel validating in nature.

-Have trust for yourself and others.
 The key to open communication is trusting that the person you are communicating with will hear your verbal cues and see your nonverbal cues.
 Do not fear directness.
 It is more useful to both you and the other party if you state what it is you feeling and trust that the other person will hear you.

 Without trust at the base of your interaction, the likelihood that the other person will hear you reciprocate in sharing their feelings with you is minimal.
 There is no need to be confrontational as this type of approach can make for awkward interactions.